-It is likely that the prospects for federal tax reform and the expectations of leading US tax executives and practitioners will continue to change throughout 2014.
-The barometer will continue to gauge changes in the expectations for tax reform, including each of the milestones in the legislative process and the key elements of federal tax reform, over the remainder of the 113th Congress.
-Stay tuned.
+- It is likely that the prospects for federal tax reform and the expectations of leading US tax executives and practitioners will continue to change throughout 2014.
+The Barometer will continue to gauge changes in the expectations for tax reform, including during any significant milestones in the legislative process and over the remainder of the 113th Congress.

 1 The TTC/EY Tax Reform Business Barometer defines tax reform as legislation that substantially broadens the tax base or changes the tax rate for either corporate or individual taxpayers.

-2 Ninety leading US tax executives and practitioners completed this month’s barometer.
+2 Eighty-three leading US tax executives and practitioners completed this month’s Barometer.
 Results are based on an online survey conducted by EY’s Quantitative Economics and Statistics practice.